grouzen/cl-ngxmpp/README.md

                  "in-band-registration"
                  "delayed-delivery" ...))

-;; Each xep provides its own list of stanzas, these stanzas are usual stanzas ;; from the core (xmpp%) package.
+;; Each xep provides its own list of stanzas, these stanzas are the same as usual stanzas ;; from the core (xmpp%) package.
 That means that you can use them the same ;; way as you did with core stanzas.
 ;;